Lean, security-focused base images for Java (Temurin and distroless), Node.js (Alpine and distroless), and Python applications used across HMPPS.

 All builds |

-The :latest tag is applied per repository (currently points to the most recently built variant for that family).
+The :latest tag is selectively enabled per matrix entry in CI.
 Consumers should prefer explicit variant tags.

 - Weekday scheduled build: 05:00 UTC (creates date tags)